gravitational/teleport/rfd/0180-sso-as-mfa-method.md

 cluster back up to attacks in the case of an IdP compromise.
 To maintain this invariant, device trust must be enforced within the SSO MFA check.

+#### Forced Re-authentication

+SSO MFA checks will always require the user to re-login through their IdP instead of accepting existing IdP sessions.
+This will prevent long lasting login sessions from being used as MFA verification, which could easily be exploited by an attacker with remote access to the user's machine.

+For SAML, this can be achieved by setting `ForceAuthn=true` in the authn request.
+For OIDC and Github, setting `max_age=0` in the server redirect URL's query parameter will force re-auth.

 ### Implementation

 A logged in user can start a separate SSO login flow that returns a privileged token instead of a login session.
-This will be done through `rpc Create[connector-type]AuthRequest` instead of the unauthenticated webapi endpoints `/webapi/[connector-type]/login/console`.
+This will be done through `rpc CreateSAMLAuthRequest`, `rpc CreateOIDCAuthRequest` and `rpc CreateGithubAuthRequest` instead of the unauthenticated webapi endpoints `/webapi/saml/login/console`, `/webapi/oidc/login/console` and `/webapi/github/login/console`.

 Privileged tokens are used as transient MFA verification for some operations in Teleport today, like account resets.
 This token can only be received after an